lupyuen/lupyuen.github.io/src/dsi2.md

 Today we shall create a __PinePhone Display Driver in Zig__...
 That will run on our fresh new port of [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot) for PinePhone.

+If we're not familiar with Zig: No worries!
+This article will explain the Zig-specific parts with C.

 _Why build the Display Driver in Zig?
 Instead of C?_

 Sadly some parts of PinePhone's [__ST7703 LCD Controller__](https://lupyuen.github.io/articles/dsi#sitronix-st7703-lcd-controller) and [__Allwinner A64 SoC__](https://lupyuen.github.io/articles/dsi#initialise-mipi-dsi) are poorly documented.
 (Sigh)